aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

 #### Enabling uncached/refreshed credentials in `fromIni` credential provider

-`fromIni` credential provider accepts a boolean `ignoreCache` value which when true, always reloads credentials from the file system instead of using cached values.
+`fromIni` credential provider accepts a boolean `ignoreCache` option which when true, always reloads credentials from the file system instead of using cached values.
 This is useful when you need to detect changes to the credentials file.

 Note: For temporary credentials that need regular refreshing, consider using `fromTemporaryCredentials` instead.